Where To Buy Minerals: A Guide To Buying Minerals Online and In-Person

 For the most part, I purchase my own stones from aggregate sellers like Etsy and eBay.
 I do my best to avoid retail outlets like Amazon these days, but good stones can be had for a reasonable price there as well if you’re careful.

 For the most part, you’re not going to have your money disappear entirely if you buy something from an aggregate site.
-This does happen on occasion with private dealers, so make sure to vet them properly.
+This does happen on occasion with private dealers, so make sure to vet them properly before making any type of payment.

-I actually use every single one of the above at different times, and I primarily use them for specific reasons.
+I actually use every single one of the sites listed above at different times, and I primarily use each of them for specific reasons.

 Etsy